alegrey91/r0x/README.md

 optional arguments:
   -h, --help  show this help message and exit
 ```

+It needs root privileges, because to scan the target, it uses SYN and UDP scan.

 To start to scan your target, just type the following command: `sudo ./r0x.py target.ip`.